-It is essential to understand at what stage of dementia can incontinence occur to prepare accordingly (in advance).
+It is essential to understand at what stage of dementia does incontinence occur to prepare accordingly (in advance).

 Up to 70% of people with dementia develop incontinence (urinating or defecating involuntarily).